 Having in place an up-to-date Wills and power of attorney, and a spreadsheet of essential information, as well as recording your wishes in relation to organ donation, will give you peace of mind that you have everything organised.
 You will then be able to tuck away the documents safely and go on with life, secure in the knowledge that you and your family are well-prepared for any eventuality.

-The original article was published on Annabel & Grace.
+The original article was originally published on Annabel & Grace, now RestLess.